 The day started out being sunny and very beautiful for an early morning trip to the next town.
 I was the dedicated driver because hubby was rehabilitating from a recent surgery, and his appointment was scheduled to be one of the first at the VA.
 After being in Tampa most of the morning with other appointments, we were finally ready to go home.

 Arriving in Brandon, I asked hubby if he wanted something to eat.
 A KFC store was on the way, so I pulled into the drive- thru.
 After receiving his order, I pulled to the edge of the road looking both ways so I could make the left turn going east, continuing home.
 The traffic seemed very heavy at this time of day, but I did see a chance where I could make that left turn into the inside lane.
-As I was about to make the turn, suddenly there was a person on a bicycle riding directly to my stopped car obstructing my view, and motioning for me to roll down my window... and I did.
+As I was about to make the turn, suddenly there was a person on a bicycle riding directly to my stopped car obstructing my view and motioning for me to roll down my window... and I did.
 Since my ministry is ministering to the homeless, needy, hungry and displaced, I had no reservations about rolling my window down.
 As he began telling me about his dilemma, we heard a very loud boom.
 In that moment it sounded like something had exploded.
 The noise was coming from my left, which made the homeless man jumped from fright.
-After he turned away from me to see what had happened, I could see a man laying on the sidewalk about 50 feet from us, and from what I could see, I knew there was no way he could still be alive.
+After he turned away from me to see what had happened, I could see a man lying on the sidewalk about 50 feet from us, and from what I could see, I knew there was no way he could still be alive.